hunterdyar/hunterdyar/README.md

 ### Hi there 👋

+Hugh “Hunter” Dyar is a creative technologist, photographer, developer, and educator.
+Hunter works with digital capture technologies and novel digital media processes to create and develop interesting workflows.

+Hunter’s research is focused on creating open academic resources.
+He aims to develop resources, tools, software, and techniques that enable and empower others to create exciting work.
+In short, Hunter works to make creating art with technology more accessible.

+Leaning on his expertise in capture methods, his other research often involves exploring combinations of “inputs” and “outputs” in digital media.
+For example, his work in volumetric filmmaking development, or his efforts in examining and framing augmented reality as a data-visualization problem.

 <!--
 **hunterdyar/hunterdyar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.